f5devcentral/techxchange-gitops-lab/docs/introduction.md

 1. Once you are logged into the tenant, navigate to **Multi-Cloud App Connect**.

-1. In the URL, you will find the namespace that has been randomly generated for you:
+1. In the URL and navigation breadcrumb, you will find the namespace that has been randomly generated for you:

     <img src="assets/xc-namespace.png" alt="XC Namespace" width="800"/>